mkm99/autograder/README.md

 # Points deducted
 ### Case when points are deducted
-The image shows the deduction of the point in each question if the answer is not correct.
-Points deducted are displayed in details.
+The image shows the deduction of points in each question when answer is not correct.
+Points deducted are displayed in detail.

 ![Points Deducted](./imgCapture1.png)